fleetdm/fleet/docs/REST API/rest-api.md

 #### Example

-Add a new configuration profile to be applied to a macOS host assigned to a team.
+Add a new configuration profile to be applied to macOS hosts assigned to a team.
 Note that in this example the form data specifies`team_id` in addition to `profile`.